google/dive/README.md

 Then you can follow the hint output to trigger a capture by pressing key `g` and `enter`, stopping it with the same key combination, or exiting by pressing key `enter`.

-Note that `--gfxr_capture_file_dir` refers to the subdirectory temporarily created on the device to store the GFXR capture.
-Its default value is `gfxr_capture`.

 The capture file directory will be saved at the path specified with the `--download_dir` option or the current directory if this option not specified.

 ### GFXR Replay